Brian Dixon (Australian footballer): Football career

+Political career

-Despite still playing football for Melbourne, he entered parliament in 1964, as the member for the now abolished seat of St Kilda, representing the Liberal Party.
-Being from the moderate wing of the party he clashed with then Premier Henry Bolte, especially over the hanging of Ronald Ryan which Dixon strongly opposed.
+While still playing football for Melbourne, Dixon entered parliament in 1964 as the member for the now abolished seat of St Kilda, representing the Liberal Party.
+Being from the moderate wing of the party, he clashed with then Premier Henry Bolte, especially over the hanging of Ronald Ryan which Dixon strongly opposed.

 After Rupert Hamer took over as Liberal Party leader and Premier, Dixon was promoted to the ministry.
-He variously served in several portfolios including Youth, Sport and Recreation, Housing and Aboriginal affairs.
+He variously served in several portfolios, including Youth, Sport and Recreation and Housing.
 His best-remembered achievement was introducing the iconic Life.
 Be in it. program.

-In 1979, Dixon won St Kilda by an extremely narrow margin, which crucially gave the Hamer Liberal government a majority of one seat in the Legislative Assembly, and meant that the Liberal Party did not need to form a Coalition, with the National Party, with which relations were traditionally poor in Victoria.
-However, in 1982 Dixon was defeated when the Liberal Party lost government after 27 years in office.
+In 1979, Dixon won St Kilda by an extremely narrow margin, which crucially gave the Hamer Liberal government a majority of one seat in the Legislative Assembly, and meant that the Liberal Party did not need to form a Coalition with the National Party, with which relations were traditionally poor in Victoria.
+However, in 1982, Dixon lost his seat and the Liberal Party was defeated after 27 years in power.

 After his defeat, Dixon worked predominantly in sports administration and he ran public speaking seminars.

 He travelled the world representing the Trim and Fitness International Sport for All Association (TAFISA) and the Asiania Sport For All Association (ASFAA).
 He was also president of AFL South Africa, taking a keen interest in other countries playing Australian rules football.

+Death

+Dixon died on 9 July 2025, at the age of 89.